 As a plus, the food is much better out here too!

 This county-wide Sheriff’s Department Auxiliary Communications Service exercise was to set up and test portable 2 meter stations (and in our case an additional HF station on 75 meters SSB).
 We passed traffic around the county and also provided HF relay to stations outside VHF range.
 Our VHF station was solar powered, the HF station was powered from the truck battery.
 The 1 KW generator was available to charge 12 V batteries or to provide any needed 120 VAC power.
 A good exercise.

 Above: The Bronco with the AB-85 mast attached to the spare tire carrier and its 7 element Yagi antenna.
 Good comms despite significant terrain blockages during this exercise.

 Above: Off grid power sources available.
 The solar panel could recharge either the truck or VHF “toolbox” radio battery; here it is connected to the external VHF station.
 The generator could charge either battery or power 120 VAC equipment (such as lighting) as needed.

 Another Auxiliary Communications Service exercise, this time in support of the local town CERT program.
 Our tasking was to link the Fire Department Emergency Operations Center with the County Sheriff’s Emergency Operations Center via simplex radio.

-Above: The installed equipment and antennas at the local Fire Department were not adequate to establish VHF simplex communications with the County Sheriff’s Department due to terrain blockage.
+Above: The installed equipment and antennas at the local Fire Department were not adequate to establish VHF simplex communications with the County Sheriff’s Department Emergency Operations Center due to terrain blockage.
 This was solved by the use of the portable Yagi and mast mounted on the Bronco.
-Simple – on the air in about 10 minutes from “Go”.
+Simple – on the air in about 10 minutes from “landing”.